 use or sell the intangible asset; and

-attributable to the intangible asset during
+to the intangible asset during its development.

-The amount initially recognised for internally-generated
+The amount initially recognized for internally-generated

 intangible assets is the sum of the expenditure incurred